 Cowboys surprisingly waive kicker Dan Bailey in roster cuts

-ARLINGTON, Texas (AP) — The Dallas Cowboys have waived Dan Bailey, the second-most accurate kicker in NFL history, in a surprise move to get their roster to 53 players for the regular season.
+ARLINGTON, Texas (AP) — The Dallas Cowboys waived Dan Bailey, the second-most accurate kicker in NFL history, in a surprise move Saturday to get their roster to 53 players for the regular season.

 Bailey was the Dallas kicker for seven seasons and made at least 93 percent of his kicks in three of his first five years.
 The former Oklahoma State player tailed off badly last season after injuring his groin against San Francisco in the sixth game of the season.